nluu175/backlog-server/README.md

     >   -- type: ["genre", "mood", "length"]
     >   -- length can be: ["short", "medium", "long"]
   - filter game suggestion by `completed = True`
+  - how long to beat?

+  - NOTE: We can tune the model to work for ... only

 - UpdateGame